Skip to main content

 How to use these tools in a pricing workflow

 Step one: use the Etsy Fee Calculator to understand your baseline per-order costs.
-Enter your typical sale price, shipping charge, and item cost.
-The result shows exactly how much Etsy keeps.
+Enter your typical sale price, shipping charge, discount, item cost, and shipping cost.
+The result shows how much Etsy keeps and what profit is left.
 Do this for your three best-selling items first.

 Step two: use the Etsy Offsite Ads Calculator to model the worst case.
 If you are above the $10K threshold, you are permanently opted into Offsite Ads at 12%.
 That fee applies to the total order amount including shipping.
 Run the numbers and decide whether to build that cost into your base price or treat it as an occasional margin reduction.

-Step three: use the Etsy Pricing Calculator to set prices scientifically.
-Instead of looking at competitors and guessing, enter your cost, shipping, target profit, and any optional fees (Offsite Ads, regulatory, currency conversion).
-The calculator reverse-engineers the exact listing price you need.
-Compare the free-shipping and buyer-paid-shipping scenarios side by side.
+Step three: use the Etsy Pricing Calculator to set prices from target profit instead of guessing from competitor listings.
+Enter your cost, shipping, target profit, and any optional fees.
+The calculator gives the listing price you need and lets you compare free-shipping and buyer-paid-shipping scenarios.

 Step four: if you sell internationally, use the Etsy Regulatory & Currency Fee Calculator.
 Check your country rate and decide whether the 2.5% currency conversion fee applies to your payout setup.
-If it does, consider whether matching your listing currency to your bank currency would save more than the potential conversion-rate benefit of listing in USD.
+If it does, compare that cost against the benefit of listing in a buyer-friendly currency.

-Step five: use the Stripe Fee Calculator to compare.
-If you also sell on your own website, enter the same transaction amount in both calculators.
-The difference between Etsy all-in fees (~10–20%) and Stripe processing (~3%) explains why many successful Etsy sellers eventually build independent storefronts.
-Etsy earns its fees through buyer traffic; Stripe just processes payments.
+Step five: use the Stripe Fee Calculator, PayPal Fee Calculator, and Stripe vs PayPal Fee Calculator to compare payment processors.
+If you also sell on your own website, enter the same transaction amount in these calculators.
+The difference between Etsy all-in fees (~10–20%) and standalone payment processing explains why many successful sellers eventually build independent storefronts.
+Etsy earns its fees through buyer traffic; Stripe and PayPal mainly process payments.
 Understanding this trade-off is central to ecommerce strategy.

 Why local-first calculation matters for financial data